Necronomicatto/PUNK-02/README.md

 # PUNK-02
-Test of classes in Java
+A couple of projects in Java made for college